-• the project contributes to the global competitiveness of an industrial sector by the production of goods where identical or similar goods would not be produced in South Africa without substantial capital investment (1 point).
+- the project engages in the production of goods and less than 40% of the local demand is produced in South Africa or the goods were not previously produced in South Africa, or - the project contributes to the global competitiveness of an industrial sector by the production of goods where identical or similar goods would not be produced in South Africa without substantial capital investment (1 point).

-A brownfield project is regarded as acquiring goods and services from small, medium and micro industries for purposes of sections 12I(8)(c) and 12I(10)(c) if at least 10% (1 point) or at least 15% (2 points) of raw materials, intermediate products and services are acquired, based on the annual cost to the industrial project, from enterprises which at time of acquisition are small, medium and micro enterprises, excluding connected persons in relation to the company.
+A brownfield project is regarded as acquiring goods and services from small, medium and micro industries for purposes of sections 12l(8)(c) and 12l(10)(c) if at least 10% (1 point) or at least 15% (2 points) of raw materials, intermediate products and services are acquired, based on the annual cost to the industrial project, from enterprises which at time of acquisition are small, medium and micro enterprises, excluding connected persons in relation to the company.